patrikerdes/gradle-use-latest-versions-plugin/README.md

 ### Plugin dependencies

+*Plugin dependencies can only be updated in Gradle 4.4 - 4.6.*

 The plugins DSL only allows a
 [strict format](https://docs.gradle.org/current/userguide/plugins.html#sec:constrained_syntax), e.g. only string
 literals for the version number, so there is basically only one format to support.